lijiaoyan/mults_group/_pages/about.md

 ---

 - I will join [Department of Chemical and Biomolecular Engineering](https://cbe.seas.upenn.edu) at [University of Pennsylvania](https://www.upenn.edu/) as an Assistant Professor this fall.
 - **PhD & Postdoc Opening**: I am looking for PhD students and Postdocs to work on scientific machine learning starting from Fall 2021.
-Students in chemical engineering, mechanical engineering, applied mathematics, or related majors with proficient coding skills are welcomed to apply.
+Students in chemical engineering, mechanical engineering, applied mathematics, or related majors with proficient coding skills are welcome to apply.
 Please feel free to contact me with CV (and/or transcripts, sample publications) attached if you are interested.
+For more information, please check the PhD programs in [Chemical and Biomolecular Engineering](https://cbe.seas.upenn.edu/doctoral/) and [Applied Mathematics and Computational Science](https://www.amcs.upenn.edu/applying/general-information).
 - I was an Applied Mathematics Instructor in [Department of Mathematics](https://math.mit.edu/) at [Massachusetts Institute of Technology](https://www.mit.edu/) from 2020 to 2021.
 I received my Ph.D. in [Division of Applied Mathematics](https://www.brown.edu/academics/applied-mathematics) at [Brown University](https://www.brown.edu/), working with [Prof. George Em Karniadakis](https://www.brown.edu/research/projects/crunch/george-karniadakis), in 2020.
 I received my B.Eng. degree in [Department of Thermal Engineering](http://www.te.tsinghua.edu.cn/publish/teen/index.html) at [Tsinghua University](http://www.tsinghua.edu.cn) in 2013.
 - My current research interest is on scientific machine learning.
 My broad research interests focus on multiscale modeling and high performance computing.
 - [Curriculum Vitae](http://lululxvi.github.io/files/CV.pdf)